 We are proud to be a Veterans Administration (VA) approved Institution of Higher Learning (IHL).
-The Veterans Affairs Office acts as a resource for VA and military funding for education and handles certification of enrollment to the VA for Montgomery GI Bill, Post 9/11 GI Bill, and other education benefit programs.
-It is the student's responsibility to notify the NCC Veteran's Affairs of enrollment, changes in enrollment, termination of student status or changes of address and phone number.
-Failure to do this could jeopardize current or future benefits.
-A Military Veterans and Service Members Student Checklist and Veteran's Benefits Request Form (VBRF) are available online at www.northampton.edu listed under the Verterans Website link.
-Questions may be directed to the Veteran's Affairs Office at 610-861-5508.
+All associate degree, specialized diploma, and certificate programs listed in the NCC College Catalog are deemed approved by the VA for receipt of education benefits.
+Our Student Veterans Services Office offers assistance as a resource for VA and military funding for education and handles certification of enrollment to the VA for Montgomery GI Bill, Post 9/11 GI Bill, and other education benefit programs.
+It is the student's responsibility to notify the Student Veterans Services of enrollment, changes in enrollment, termination of student status or changes of address and phone number.
+Failure to do this could delay or jeopardize current or future benefits.
+A Military Veterans and Service Members Student Checklist and Veteran's Benefits Request Form (VBRF) are available online at www.northampton.edu listed under the Veterans Website link.
+Questions may be directed to the Student Veterans Services Office at 610-861-5508.